 The Associated Press reported in February a survey showed Florida is expected to have 15,000 vacancies in 2012 and can anticipate the shortage to grow to more than 56,000 by 2025.
-Roy Boland, Chief Nursing Officer for Saint Mary’s Regional Medical Center said Russellville’s proximity to two nursing programs has protected the area from similar shortages.
+Roy Boland, Chief Nursing Officer for Saint Mary’s Regional Health System said Russellville’s proximity to two nursing programs has protected the area from similar shortages.

 “The north central region of Arkansas has been shielded from some the most recent nursing shortages, largely due to universities such as Arkansas Tech and University of Arkansas Community College in Morrilto (UACCM) providing ongoing nursing education.”

 Connie Gragg, Saint Mary’s Director of Human Resources, said the hospital is “truly blessed” to have a partnership with Tech and UACCM.

 “Many nursing students perform their clinical rotations at Saint Mary’s,” Gragg said.
 “That gives us an opportunity to recruit some of the best and brightest nurses who share our values and understand our vision of providing quality care to our community.”

 Dr. Rebecca Burris, head of the nursing department at Arkansas Tech, said the program operates at capacity and accepts all qualified applicants.

 “The number of clinical facilities in the area limits us some, but we’re doing a good job of keeping up with the demand and providing RNs in the area,” Burris said.

 At the state level, the Department of Workforce Services (DWS) recently announced a $4.9 million grant from the U.S. Department of Labor to train more than 1,500 Arkansans to become nurses.